iPad 8 LTE Battery Replacement

 Step 64

-- Gently use the tip of a spudger, an opening tool, or even your fingernail to flip up the tiny, hinged locking flap on the button control cable’s ZIF connector.
-Easy does it!
+- Grab the tip of a spudger, opening tool, or even your fingernail to gently flip up that small, hinged locking flap on the button control cable's ZIF connector.

 Tools Used